Sciatic nerve pain relief

 - Brief periods of rest

 In addition to a physician’s recommendations, some patients also explore alternative pain relief methods, such as acupuncture, massage and chiropractic therapy.
-The goal of conservative treatment is to promote the body’s natural healing process and thereby decompress the sciatic nerve without surgery.
+The goal of conservative treatment is to strengthen supporting muscles and promote the body’s natural healing process in an attempt to relieve pressure on the sciatic nerve without surgery.

 When conservative treatment is not enough

 When sciatic nerve pain relief is not achieved after weeks or months of conservative treatment, surgery might become an option.
-Rather than resorting to highly invasive and disruptive traditional open back surgery, many sciatica patients have found relief at Laser Spine Institute.
-Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure might bring the relief you seek.
+Rather than resorting to a highly invasive and disruptive traditional open back surgery, many sciatica patients have found relief at Laser Spine Institute.
+Contact us today to learn how our minimally invasive spine surgery can offer a streamlined, patient-centered experience.